jackmellis/vuenit/README.md

 In the background it creates a dummy component (a `div` element by default) with the directive applied as an attribute.
 The component instance is then returned so you can test the effects of the directive on the component (and its html content).

+*The directive method can also be aliased as mockDirective*

 The function takes two parameters: `Directive` and `Options`:

 ### directive